open-contracting/standard/docs/guidance/publish/change_history.md

 The publisher creates a new release to represent this notice.
 The release uses the 'tender' tag and provides the details in the `tender` section.

 There are no changes to the planning release published before.
 But the new release has the updated information about the tender.
-This includes the real issue date, and the following new information:
+This includes the actual publication date, and the following new information:

 * The deadline for bid submission